 - Bring a pot of water to a boil.

-- Add carrots and cook until tender but still firm, about 8 minutes; drain.
+- Add carrots and cook until tender; drain.

 - Melt 3 tablespoons butter in a medium saucepan.

-- Sauté onions and stir in soup, salt, pepper, parsley and cheese.
+- Sauté onions about 5 minutes; stir in soup, salt, pepper, parsley and cheese.

 - Stir in cooked carrots.